 MA in English Lit: Home | Prospective Students | Current Students | Courses | News | Contact COURSE BULLETIN: https://bulletin.commons.gc.cuny.edu/ HIGHLIGHTED UPCOMING COURSES – FALL 2024 The Short Story in the Americas and Beyond Prof. Lyn DiIorio In this course we explore the modern short story, a beautiful yet highly underrated form.
 Our approach focuses …

-Read more “Master of Arts in English Literature – Courses”
+Read more “MA in English Literature – Courses”

 MA in English Lit: Home | Prospective Students | Current Students | Courses | News | Contact Program Requirements 1.
 Thirty credits are required for the degree, six of which may be taken outside of the concentration after consultation with and approval by the Director of the Literature Program, and three of which are given …

-Read more “Master of Arts in English Literature – Current Students”
+Read more “MA in English Literature – Current Students”

 Course bulletin view / download PDF: Text course descriptions below: Gateway Course Required for the Beginning Major Engl 25000Introduction to Literary Study 21052 sec.
 D Elizabeth Mazzola M, W 12:30 – 1:45pm21051 sec.
 E Kedon Willis M, W 2:00 – 3:15pm21050 sec.
 F Tyson Ward M, W 3:30 – 4:45pm21110 sec.
 M …